Functional classification of metabolic networks: Inequivalence of genetic and metabolic distances

 To investigate the differences between Grassmann, Jaccard and genetic distances, we perform linear regression analyses with mini-AGORA2 distances for all pairs of metrics.
-Here we take the genetic distance to be the square root of the tree distance on a phylogenetic tree which we infer from genome sequences using the PhyloPhlAn pipeline \cite{deVienne2011,Asnicar2020}.
+Of these networks in mini-AGORA2, only one lacks an accessible genome link reported in Ref.~\cite{Heinken2023}.
+As such, we omit it from any analysis involving genetic content.
+To compute genetic distance, we first infer phylogenies from genome sequences.
+We take the approach used in Ref.~\cite{Bauer2015} where the PhyloPhlAn pipeline~\cite{Asnicar2020} is applied to the available genome sequences as well as the genome sequence of the archaebacteria \textit{Methanobrevibacter smithii} ATCC 35061.
+We root the resulting tree using \textit{M. smithii} as the outgroup using \textsc{PhyloNetworks.jl}~\cite{SolisLemus2017} and compute pairwise tree distances.
+We then use the square root of these tree distances as it is Euclidean-like~\cite{deVienne2011} and provably metric (Appendix~\ref{sec:square-root-metric}).

 We verify that small phylogenetic differences between two organisms can produce appreciable differences in nullspaces.
-Moreover, we find that the Grassmann distances display the least linear phylogenetic predictive power, unlike the Jaccard distance (Fig. \ref{fig:compare-metrics}).
-The latter is consistent with existing work that has shown an exponential relationship between the Jaccard distance and the cophenetic distance in human gut microbiome metabolic networks \cite{Bauer2015}.
-The cophenetic tree is an alternative genetic distance derived from phylogenetic trees that uses the height of the most recent common ancestor \cite{Zaneveld2010}.
+Moreover, we find that the Grassmann distances display less linear phylogenetic predictive power than the Jaccard distance [Fig.~\ref{fig:compare-metrics}].
+The latter is consistent with existing work that has shown an exponential relationship between the Jaccard distance and the cophenetic distance in human gut microbiome metabolic networks~\cite{Bauer2015}.
+The cophenetic tree is an alternative genetic distance derived from phylogenetic trees that uses the height of the most recent common ancestor~\cite{Zaneveld2010}.
 Together, these results suggest that the Jaccard distance is suboptimal for the purposes of forming metabolic classifications that go beyond phylogeny.

 We compare each distance matrix by ordering the rows and columns by phylum for the five most abundant phyla in mini-AGORA2 metabolic networks.
-We observe that this reordering produces a checkerboard-like pattern that loosely aligns with the phyla of the organisms (Fig. \ref{fig:emeddings} \textit{Top}).
-To validate goodness of clustering, we compute mean silhouette scores using phyla as cluster assignments.
-We find that the three metabolic distances produce values smaller than phylogenetic distance, indicating a loss of adherence to these categories.
-This is further illustrated by two-dimensional sgd-MDS embeddings (Fig. \ref{fig:emeddings} \textit{Bottom}).
+We observe that this reordering produces a checkerboard-like pattern that loosely aligns with the phyla of the organisms [Fig.~\ref{fig:emeddings}, top].
+To validate goodness of clustering, we compute mean silhouette scores with phyla as cluster assignments using the \textsc{Julia Clustering.jl} package~\cite{Rousseeuw1987, Bezanson2017}.
+We find that the three metabolic distances considered here produce values smaller than the phylogenetic distance, indicating a loss of adherence to these categories.
+This is further illustrated by two-dimensional embeddings [Fig.~\ref{fig:emeddings}, bottom].

-\subsection{Embedding and clustering highlights the phenotypic distinguishing power of metabolic distances}
+\section{Embedding and clustering highlights the phenotypic distinguishing power of metabolic distances}